wolframroesler/itunes-in-nextcloud/README.md

 This will work fine with Dropbox (as shown above) but not with Nextcloud because the Nextcloud client software doesn't follow symlinks.

-The second idea is to do it the other way around, move your iTunes folders into a cloud-synced directory and set up symlink to make iTunes find them:
+The second idea is to do it the other way around, move your iTunes folders into a cloud-synced directory and set up symlinks to make iTunes find them:

 ```sh
 $ mkdir ~/Nextcloud/iTunes